New and Redevelopment

 In order to obtain map clearance, zoning clearance, or any permit approvals, you must submit the following to Project Clean Water at the main office: 130 E. Victoria Suite 200, Santa Barbara CA 93101.
 The building is located on Victoria between Santa Barbara and Anacapa Streets.

-- Deposit of $1,150 for development plans (DVPs) and tract maps (TPMs); $320 for all other permit types.
+- Deposit of $2,000 for all plan check reviews.
 Checks payable to Project Clean Water.

 - Maintenance Plan